7 Causes of Pain 2 Inches Left of the Belly Button.

 1 .
 Gas pain.

 Gas inside your digestive tract can be due to faulty eating or a disease.
-However, getting too much gas is almost experienced by almost everyone, and it is related to (gas-producing foods).
+However, getting too much gas is almost experienced by almost everyone and is related to (gas-producing foods).

 Gas can cause pain anywhere in your abdomen, including the left side of your belly button.

-Gas also may be a sign of digestive disease, especially if you experience it frequently or associated with other symptoms.
+Gas also may be a sign of digestive disease, especially if you experience it frequently or if it is associated with other symptoms.

 Examples of diseases that cause excess gas and gas pain around the umbilicus include: